 The funding comes as an administrative supplement to UM Professor David Shepherd’s five-year grant from the National Institutes of Health, through which his team studies dendritic cells – cells that play a pivotal role in immune system interactions.
 The team’s goal is to develop drugs that help control immune functions – whether limiting chronic inflammation, curing autoimmune diseases, combating an infectious disease, or blocking the detrimental effects of different environmental pollutants.
 View full article here.

 December 2015 – Students attending the University of Montana can now earn an undergraduate degree in neuroscience, the study of the nervous system and the brain.

 September 2015 - The National Institutes of Health recently selected a University of Montana professor to be a member of its Center for Scientific Review.
-David Shepherd, a faculty member in UM’s College of Health Professions and Biomedical Sciences, accepted the four-year appointment to serve on the Innate Immunity and Inflammation Study Section.
+David Shepherd, a faculty member in UM’s College of Health, accepted the four-year appointment to serve on the Innate Immunity and Inflammation Study Section.

 NIH chooses its members based on their demonstrated competence and achievement in their scientific discipline as evidenced by the quality of research accomplishments, publications in scientific journals and other significant scientific activities and honors.
 View full article here.

 Sebtember 2015 - A new, five-year $3.8 million grant from the National Institute of Neurological Disorders and Stroke has been awarded to a research team led by University of Montana Professor Chuck Thompson.

 The grant will be used to support research that investigates new chemical and imaging technologies to understand how poisonous chemical agents known as organophosphates (OPs) enter the brain and how antidotes and therapeutics can be used to reduce neurotoxic effects to OP exposure.
 View full article here.